 Today’s article is about the Midway America expansion Hersheypark underwent over seven years (1996-2002).
 This article provides plans which are on file for the public at the Dauphin County Recorder of Deeds Office.
 This is an overview of the expansion; there will be future articles about the rides in this area that will provide more detail about them.

-When Hersheypark began expanding north of old Derry Road, in 1980, the first plans only looked at the immediate area north of Dry Gulch Railroad, adjacent Hersheypark Arena.
+Hersheypark began expanding north of old Derry Road in 1980.
+The first plans only looked at the immediate area north of Dry Gulch Railroad, adjacent Hersheypark Arena.
 This was right where old West Derry Road had been, as well as old Strawberry Alley.

 However, the park had already started growing towards that area when, in 1976, the park added a maintenance building (which is still there today).
 At the time the park wanted to add the building, the land was owned by the Hershey Trust Company rather than HERCO (today called Hershey Entertainment & Resorts Company).